 Your Yamaha outboard is raw-water cooled, meaning it uses the water it's operating on as cooling water.
 All water, fresh or salt, contains contaminants that will eventually build up in the cooling passages over time.
-Saltwater is naturally corrosive and any remaining inside after use is left there to do its worst.
-Saltwater can also crystallize when exposed to heat above 170 degrees, which causes deposits to form, potentially restricting cooling water passages.
-It's a must that you flush your engine thoroughly with fresh, clean water after every use.
+Additionally, saltwater is naturally corrosive and any remaining in those cooling water passages after use is left there to do its worst, unabated.
+Saltwater can also experience crystallization when exposed to heat above 170 degrees, which causes deposits to form and potentially restrict cooling water passages.
+For these reasons, it's a must that you flush your engine thoroughly with fresh, clean water after every use.

 Scan here to learn more about outboard flushing.
-Message and data rates may apply.
-May not be available on all devices.